 If you are planning to dig in the road, footpath or berm, you must apply for a Corridor Access Request (CAR) before you start.

-If your work does not involve digging but will still affect the normal operation of the road corridor, you may need to submit a Non-Excavation Corridor Access Request (NECAR).
+- If your work does not involve digging but will still affect the normal operation of the road corridor, you may need to Apply for a Non-Excavation Corridor Access Request (NECAR).

 How to apply

 Applications must be made at least 15 working days before work starts.